1. Before the Proposal

 - Mentoring Plan: NSF requires a mentoring plan for proposals that request support for postdoctoral researchers.
 The one-page Mentoring Plan is usually uploaded as a supplementary document, but be aware that some solicitations require the plan to be part of the project description.
 It is the PI’s responsibility to design and implement a mentoring plan that fits the proposal.

 - Budget Justification: When the budget is completed, the PI will need to justify the proposed budget.
-This involves briefly describing the role of each individual to be paid from the grant, the need for any supplies or equipment, the purpose of proposed travel, etc. The Financial Administrator can supply a justification template and advice on specific wording and what can be accepted, but the rationale for the expenses must be the PI’s.
+This involves briefly describing the role of each individual to be paid from the grant, the need for any supplies or equipment, the purpose of proposed travel, etc. The Grants and Contracts Administrator can supply a justification template and advice on specific wording and what can be accepted, but the rationale for the expenses must be the PI’s.

 - Facilities and Resources Report: This report details the facilities and resources avail

 - Facilities and Resources Report: This report details the facilities and resources available to the PI for the work to be supported by the proposed grant.
-The Financial Administrator will have a standard template for this, but the PI will need to indicate if specialized resources at the University will be utilized beyond personal office space, a desktop, and administrative support.
+The Grants and Contracts Administrator will have a standard template for this, but the PI will need to indicate if specialized resources at the University will be utilized beyond personal office space, a desktop, and administrative support.
 Such resources would include supercomputing facilities, relevant specialized laboratory equipment, constructed facilities, etc.

 - Letters of intent, support, or recommendation: It is the PI’s responsibility to produce or obtain such letters from the relevant institutions or colleagues.
 The PI should contact the program manager for special guidance on content if necessary.